-Several months ago, my dear neice Kaylin was feeling overwhelmed with a lot of school assignments, tests, essays, papers, and book reports.
+Several months ago, my dear niece Kaylin was feeling overwhelmed with a lot of school assignments, tests, essays, papers, and book reports.
 I sent her the following which she said greatly helped her and others that she shared it with.
-If you are frustrated with school work (or tasks at work), I hope the following tips will give you help.
+If school work (or tasks at work) frustrate you, I hope the following tips will give you help.
 These principles are useful at work, managing a home, and even Bible study.

 (Hat tip to David Allen and Getting Things Done book for teaching me many of these lessons)

-Organize your committments.
-Make a list of all of your committments–papers to write, test dates, and other assignments and sort the list by due dates (earliest due at the top of the list).
+Organize your commitments.
+Make a list of all of your commitments–papers to write, test dates, and other assignments and sort the list by due dates (earliest due at the top of the list).

 Define tasks for “projects.”

-For term papers or other assignments that require multiple ac
+For term papers or assignments that require multiple

-actions that you will need to accomplish the project (for example: get 3 library books on History of Spain, read research materials, make reference cards, write first draft, etc. Assign due dates to each action and allow plenty of time to do each task and complete the final task before the project due date.
+actions that you will need to finish the project (for example: get 3 library books on History of Spain, read research materials, make reference cards, write first draft, etc. Assign due dates to each action and allow plenty of time to do each task and complete the last task before the project due date.

 Prioritize.
-Go down the list of all actions (individual actions and actions that are part of a project) and number them in order by what is due first.
-This will help you understand what needs to be finished first, second, third, etc. This will also assure you that you are doing things in the right order so you won’t stress while doing one assignment worrying if you should be doing something else.
+Review the list of all steps (individual tasks and project steps) and list them by due date starting with the earliest due..
+This will help you understand what you must finish first, second, third, etc. This will also assure you that you are doing things in the right order so you won’t stress while doing one assignment worrying that you should be doing something else.

 Background Noise.
 Turn on some “non-word” music (ambient music, classical…) to listen to while you work.
 Music with lyrics will be distracting as your mind tries to process the words.
 It doesn’t have to listen to or interpret non-vocal music.
 You could also use a sound machine that generates peaceful sounds like ocean waves, crickets, or running water.

 This means no texting or phone calls.
-Put your phone on silent and in a drawer where the temptation will be removed.
+Put your phone on silent and in a drawer to remove the temptation.
 Also, unless you are doing Internet research do not have your browser open.
-If you are doing research, make sure Facebook is off (not in a hidden tab…OFF) and all chat is marked as unavailable.
+If you are doing research, make sure social media networks are off (not in a hidden tab…OFF) and chat is unavailable.
 This

 Put a “do not disturb” message on your door.